percona/k8spsmdb-docs/docs/update_manually.md

 1. Edit the `deploy/cr.yaml` file, setting `updateStrategy` key to `RollingUpdate`.

-2. Now you should [apply a patch](https://kubernetes.io/docs/tasks/run-application/update-api-object-kubectl-patch/) to your Custom Resource, setting necessary image names with a newer version tag.
+2. Now you should [apply a patch :material-arrow-top-right:](https://kubernetes.io/docs/tasks/run-application/update-api-object-kubectl-patch/) to your
+    Custom Resource, setting necessary image names with a newer version tag.

     !!! note